Circumcision and law: Ireland

+While the Waterford case was pending, the Minister for Health established an advisory committee on "cultural male circumcision".
+Its 2006 report recommended that circumcision be provided within the health service as an outpatient procedure by trained surgeons and anaesthetists.
+Circumcisions carried out by "untrained people" should be investigated by the Health Service Executive and might be prosecuted as child abuse.
+In 2020 another Nigerian traditional circumcisionist was jailed for 3 years after pleading guilty to reckless endangerment of a 10-month-old, who spent two weeks in hospital after a 2015 procedure without anaesthetic or proper sterilisation.
+The judge called it "a barbaric act of cruelty" and said the man should abide by Irish cultural norms.

+On 30 July 2024 a London-based rabbi was arrested after performing a circumcision in a Dublin house with the parents' consent.
+He was charged with carrying out a surgical procedure without being a registered medical practitioner, contrary to the Medical Practitioners Act 2007.
+The accused is a mohel registered with the Initiation Society.
+The Chief Rabbi of Ireland said that the client family was not Jewish, but the Jewish community would be offering assistance to the mohel.
+The Jewish Chronicle suggested the reason the case was singled out for prosecution was because it was a "non-religious circumcision"; The Times of Israel linked it to an alleged increase in Irish antisemitism due to the Gaza war.
+On 6 August he was remanded for a further two weeks in anticipation of "multiple further charges" from the Director of Public Prosecutions.
+On 22 August he was granted bail at a hearing which was told no mohel had previously been prosecuted in such a case.

 Israel

 In Israel, Jewish circumcision is entirely legal.
 The circumcision rate is very high in Israel, although some limited data suggests the practice is slowly declining.
 According to an online survey by the parents' portal Mamy in 2006, the rate was 95%, while earlier estimates put it at 98–99%.
 Ben Shalem, an organisation dedicated to the abolition of circumcision, petitioned the Supreme Court in 1999 on the grounds that circumcision violated human dignity, children's rights and criminal law.
 The petition was rejected.
 In 2013, a Rabbinical court in Israel ordered a mother in the midst of divorce proceedings to circumcise her son in accordance with the father's wishes, or pay a fine of 500 Israeli Shekel for every day that the child is not circumcised.
 She appealed against the Rabbinical court ruling and the High Court ruled in her favour stating, among other considerations, the basic right of freedom from religion.